Asad-In-Data/Cansat/README.md

 # Cansat

-can shape satilte ... designed to practice ........
+can shape satilte ... designed to practice ........ created a parchute too for its landing